 Management of diabetic gastroparesis is slightly different from the other gastroparesis causes.
 For those with diabetic autonomic neuropathy, the primary treatment goals are improved gastric emptying and regaining control of blood glucose levels.
 This entails the adjustment of a patient’s insulin regimen.

 2. Vagus Nerve Damage

-Post-surgical gastroparesis, on the other hand, develops after surgical procedures like bariatric surgery, gastrectomy, gallbladder removal, heart or lung transplant, or pancreatic surgery.
+On the other hand, post-surgical gastroparesis develops after surgical procedures like bariatric surgery, gastrectomy, gallbladder removal, heart or lung transplant, or pancreatic surgery.
 During operation, especially within the digestive and biliary area, it is possible for the vagus nerve to be damaged or severed, affecting the GI system.
 Gastroparesis may also be a complication and consequence of vagotomy, a procedure involving the removal of a portion of the vagus nerve.
-Since the introduction of laparoscopic techniques for GERD treatment, gastroparesis has become a recognized complication of fundoplication (surgery for GERD and hiatal hernia) or other surgeries that involves gastroplasty or bypass procedures.
-In a previous post , we discussed the connection and importance of the vagus nerve to gallbladder function.
+Since the introduction of laparoscopic techniques for GERD treatment, gastroparesis has become a recognized complication of fundoplication (surgery for GERD and hiatal hernia) or other surgeries that involve gastroplasty or bypass procedures.
+In a previous post, we discussed the connection and importance of the vagus nerve to gallbladder function.
 Now, we will also see how it is one of the known gastroparesis causes.